SaladTechnologies/misc/RQ_App1/README.md

 client.py, submit multiple jobs, then monitors their status and retrieves the results.

-worker.py, can be deployed across multiple nodes to process jobs concurrently.
+worker.py, can be deployed across multiple nodes behind firewalls to process jobs concurrently.

-Both client.py and worker.py can run behind firewalls.

 The tasks.py module is imported by both client.py and worker.py, where it defines the implementation of the Fibonacci function.